adambard/learnxinyminutes-docs/tcl.html.markdown

 }

-# Since a list is a string, string operations could be performed on it, at the
+# Since, like all values, a list is a string, string operations could be
-# risk of corrupting the formatting of the list:
+# performed on it, at the risk of corrupting the formatting of the list:
 set values {one two three four}
 set values [string map {two \{} $values] ;# $values is no-longer a \
-    properly-formatted listwell-formed list
+    properly-formatted list

-# The sure-fire way to get a properly-formatted list is to use "list" commands:
+# The sure-fire way to get a properly-formatted list is to use "list" routines:
 set values [list one \{ three four] lappend values { } ;# add a single space as an item in the list

-# Use "eval" command to evaluate a value as a script:
+# Use "eval" to evaluate a value as a script:
 eval {
     set name Neo
     set greeting "Hello, $name"
 }

-# A list can always be passed to the "eval" command as a script composed of a
+# A list can always be passed to "eval" as a script composed of a single
-# single command:
+# command:
 eval {set name Neo}
 eval [list set greeting "Hello, $name"]

-# Therefore, when using the "eval" command, , use the "list" command to build
+# Therefore, when using "eval", , use "list" to build
-# up a desired command:
+# up the desired command:
 set command {set name}
 lappend command {Archibald Sorbisol}
 eval $command

-# A common mistake is not to use list functions when building up a command.
-To
+# A common mistake is not to use list functions when building up a command:
-# see the error, change "0" to "1":

-if 0 {
 set command {set name}
 append command { Archibald Sorbisol}
+try {
-    eval $command ;# There is an error here, because there are too many arguments \
+    eval $command ;# The error here is that there are too many arguments \
         to "set" in {set name Archibald Sorbisol}
+} on error {result eoptions} {
+    puts [list {received an error} $result]
 }

-# This mistake can easily occur with the "subst" command.
-To see the error,
+# This mistake can easily occur with "subst":
-# change "0" to "1":

-if 0 {
 set replacement {Archibald Sorbisol}
 set command {set name $replacement}
 set command [subst $command]
+try {
     eval $command ;# The same error as before:  too many arguments to "set" in \
         {set name Archibald Sorbisol}
+} trap {TCL WRONGARGS} {result options} {
+    puts [list {received another error} $result]
 }

-# The proper way is to format the substituted value using use the "list"
-# command:
+# "list" correctly formats a value for substitution:
 set replacement [list {Archibald Sorbisol}] set command {set name $replacement}
 set command [subst $command]
 eval $command

-# It is extremely common to see the "list" command being used to properly
-# format values that are substituted into Tcl script templates.
-There are
+# "list" is commonly used to format values for substitution into scripts: There
-# several examples of this, below.
+# are several examples of this, below.

-# The "apply" command evaluates a string as a procedure with no name:
+# "apply" evaluates a two-item list as a routine:
 set cmd {{greeting name} {
     return "$greeting, $name!"
 }}
 apply $cmd Whaddup Neo

+# A third item can be used to specify the namespace to apply the routine in:
+set cmd [list {greeting name} {
+    return "$greeting, $name!"
+} [namespace current]]
+apply $cmd Whaddup Neo

-# The "uplevel" command evaluates a script in some enclosing scope:
+# "uplevel" evaluates a script at some higher level in the call stack:
 proc greet {} {
     uplevel {puts "$greeting, $name"}
 }